heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ## Contribute to code

-{This section is tailored to developers interested in contributing to an open source project's code.}
+{This section is tailored to developers interested in contributing to your open source project's code.}

 If you're interested in contributing to our source code, read the sections below to learn how you can contribute.